Study data suggests it affects 18 million men over the age of 20 in the United States.

 Generally speaking, causes for erectile dysfunction can be divided into two categories: physical and psychological.
 Though each of these categories has its own set of contributing factors, many cases of erectile dysfunction involve causes from both categories.
 Here is an overview of each category:

-Physical Causes of ED – The most common physical causes of erectile dysfunction are related to circulation and blood pressure.
-Heart disease, atherosclerosis, high cholesterol, and high blood pressure can all impact the amount of blood flowing to the penis.
+The most common physical causes of erectile dysfunction are related to circulation and blood pressure.
+Heart disease, atherosclerosis, high cholesterol and high blood pressure can all impact the amount of blood flowing to the penis.
 Diabetes contributes to ED by damaging your nerves and blood vessels.
+Taking certain medications is also associated with causing or exacerbating ED.

-Obesity and metabolic syndrome can cause changes in blood pressure, body composition, and cholesterol which may lead to ED.
-Other conditions that may contribute to erectile dysfunction include Parkinson’s, multiple sclerosis, Peyronie’s disease, sleep disorders, alcoholism, and drug abuse.
+Obesity and metabolic syndrome can cause changes in blood pressure, body composition and cholesterol, which may lead to ED.
+Other conditions that may contribute to erectile dysfunction include Parkinson’s, multiple sclerosis, Peyronie’s disease, sleep disorders, smoking, alcoholism and drug abuse.
 Taking certain medications can also increase your risk for ED.

-Psychological Causes of ED – Between 10% and 20% of ED cases have a psychological cause.
+In many cases, ED is rooted in psychological issues — especially in men under 40 years of age.
 Because arousal starts in the brain, psychological issues can be a significant contributing factor to erectile dysfunction.
 Mental health conditions like depression or anxiety can negatively impact your libido, making it more difficult for you to become aroused.

 Though it can sometimes be difficult to pin down the specific cause for your erectile dysfunction, it is always worth the effort.
 Left untreated, ED can contribute to worsened stress and anxiety as well as low self-esteem, relationship problems, and impotence.
 Keep reading to learn about treatment options.

 When choosing an erectile dysfunction treatment, you should take your time.
-There are many options available and while none of them is perfect, some may be a better fit for you than others.
+There are many options available, and while none of them are perfect, some may be a better fit for you than others.
 Before you start a course of treatment, be sure to tell your doctor about any drugs or supplements you may be taking and keep an eye out for side effects.

 Erectile dysfunction may be an unpleasant condition that no one really wants to talk about, failing to acknowledge it won’t make the problem go away.
 Your best defense against health problems like this is to learn everything you can about it so you can tackle the problem at the root.
 If you’re ready to stop living in embarrassment about your sexual function, become an advocate for yourself and your own health and talk to your doctor.